Ethics in Wildlife Photography: Code of Conduct

 #2 Respect the Law

 There are laws in place to protect wildlife, and they should always be obeyed.
 They apply to everyone, however careful you think you may be.
 Anyone who would even consider illegally approaching the nest of a protected bird, for example, is very unlikely to be able to spot the signs of distress that they are causing.
-The laws are there for a reason, and to ignore them can cause great damage to a species.
+The laws are there for a reason, and you could even cause a parent to abandon its young if you are not careful.

 In the UK, one of the most well-known laws is the protection of Schedule 1 birds.
 All the species on this list cannot be disturbed at or near their nest site without a license.
 We have published an entire article looking at the laws around Schedule 1 protection.